Workers' Compensation Health Care Networks

 - you have been receiving your care from an HMO primary care doctor through your health plan.
 You may ask the network to allow your primary care doctor to serve as your treating doctor for your workers’ compensation claim.
 To be approved, your HMO doctor must agree to the network’s rules, treatment guidelines, and return-to-work guidelines.

-Employers must give workers the network notice and rules when
+Employers must give employees the network notice and rules when

 The notice of rules must include information about the network’s service area and procedures for complaints and appeals of the network’s treatment decisions.

 You’ll be asked to sign and return a form saying that you received the notice.
 If you don’t return the form, it doesn’t mean you’re exempt from the network’s rules if you have a claim.

 If you don’t live in the network’s service area, you must tell the insurance company immediately or the company will assume that you live at the address you gave your employer.
 Employees who live outside the service area may have different requirements than employees who live in the service area.
 Never lie about where you live to avoid a network’s rules or to transfer to another network.
 If the insurance company learns about the lie, it may refuse to pay for your treatment.